andresilm/sql_query_app/README.md

 ### Expected Output on Success:
 - Containers for **query_translator**, **mysql**, and **backend** should start
 - No errors should be displayed in the logs

+  Run
+  `docker ps`
-- Running `docker ps` should show all services running
+  to show all services running

 ## 3. Use